oliveirarthur/docker-hugo/README.md

 - Pull this image from docker repos
 > docker pull oliveirarthur/hugo
-- Run this image and mount any directory you want to use on hugo to the `/app` folder
+- Run this image as a local executable and mount any directory you want to use on hugo to the `/app` folder
-> docker run -v $(pwd):/app oliveirarthur/hugo hugo
+> docker run -v $(pwd):/app oliveirarthur/hugo
 - And you can even run a shell inside a container
-> docker run -v $(pwd):/app -it oliveirarthur/hugo sh
+> docker run -v $(pwd):/app -it --entrypoint sh oliveirarthur/hugo

 ## Building from scratch